golemfactory/gu-provider-ui-mac/README.md

 To install dependencies, please run this in the main project directory:
 `# pod install`

+## Copy Server Binary

+Before building the project, please replace empty "gu-provider-ui/gu-provider" file with the Golem Unlimited Provider server (macOS binary named "gu-provider"; it can be build from https://github.com/golemfactory/golem-unlimited).

 ## Build from command line

 `# xcodebuild -workspace gu-provider-ui.xcworkspace -scheme gu-provider-ui`